Vladi Gubler

 • Next, add Due Date column to the Tasks list.

-• Here, change List value to Tasks (as that's where we are going to be creating the new items).
+Here, change List value to Tasks (as that's where we are going to be creating the new items).
 Map Values to set.
 Note that at this point you cannot yet map Due Date, as the loop value is not configured yet.
 Just save and come back to it later.
-Note that I am setting Parent field name to Tasks (which is the name of the parent column in the parent list), that will ask the action to establish a relationship between the two items.
+Note that I am setting Parent field name to Tasks.
+That is the name of the parent column in the parent list.
+Doing so will ask the action to establish a relationship between the two items.

-• As you can see, I'm looping through the dates between Start Date and Due Date and executing the actions in the group for each weekly value.
+As you can see, I'm looping through the dates between Start Date and Due Date.
+That will execute the actions in the group for each weekly value.

 There are probably numerous other scenarios where loops can be beneficial, explore and enjoy!